John Lennon's Killer, Mark Chapman, Denied Parole Again

 John Lennon was a rebel, a humanitarian, a great writer, an artist, a poet, a husband, a father, a musician and so much more.
 Once he and Yoko got together they broke down musical boundaries.

-With no video or computer back then I recorded the days news, tributes and music for hubby to listen to when he returned home.
-These were recorded on cassette tapes.
-He had always been a great Beatles and Lennon fan.
+With no video or computer back then I recorded the day’s news, tributes and music for him to listen to when he returned home.
+These were recorded on cassette tapes and to this day we still have all those cassettes stored.

 Poignant Lennon hit of 1980